What is Short-Term Health Insurance?

-Short term health insurance may provide you with temporary medical coverage in certain situations.
+Short-term health insurance may provide you with temporary medical coverage in certain situations.
 Many of the features of these temporary health insurance plans differ greatly from traditional health plans.
-What is short term health insurance and is it right for you?

 If you’re considering temporary health insurance, typical upfront costs include:

 - Premium: This is the monthly fee you pay for having coverage.
 The premium will vary depending on the level of coverage you choose, including deductible and coinsurance, as well as the types of services covered.

 - Deductible: The deductibles on short-term health plans can be significantly higher than other more traditional health plans.
 You pay out of pocket for services until you meet your deductible.
 Then your plan starts sharing costs.

 - Coinsurance: This is the percentage of costs you share with your plan after you meet your deductible.
 It’s often shown as a percentage.
 Most short-term plans have a deductible and coinsurance.

 - Copay: This is a fee you may have to pay when you visit a doctor; usually payable at the time of the visit.
 Some short-term plans require you to pay a copay for certain doctor visits.